 Yes, you can build credit abroad, but this depends on the credit scoring system of your adopted country and whether you have the appropriate identification to be considered for credit in the country.
 Usually, you’ll start as a brand-new credit file.
 In countries that only track negative marks, this won’t hurt you.
 But in countries that build credit on length of credit and on-time payments, you’ll need to build credit history over time.

-As a possible alternative, Equifax operates in 15 countries across Europe and Latin America and may allow you to transfer some credit score information.
+You have one possibility for the transfer of some credit information.
+Equifax operates in 15 countries across Europe and Latin America and may allow you to transfer some credit information.
 You can check Equifax International Credit Reports.
-You must know the local laws because there are laws in place that forbid sharing of credit information overseas.
+However, it’s essential to understand local laws or speak with a lawyer, as many countries have laws in place that forbid sharing of credit information overseas.

 Countries that use credit scores include Japan, China, the U.K., Canada, Australia, Germany, and the Netherlands.
 While you cannot transfer your credit scores internationally, many of the principles of building a good credit score are the same in all countries.